Bearded Dragon Behavior and Diseases

 - abnormal defecation

 If you see any of the signs above, you need to take your dragon to the vet for a checkup.
 It is always better to be safe than sorry, so if you know your dragon well enough to know or sense something isn't right, take them into the vet.

 Brumation in Bearded Dragons

 Brumation is a natural hibernation cycle that dragons will go through usually during the fall to winter months.
-This is due to the change in temperatures and lighting, and some bearded dragon owners try to force or even prevent brumation in their dragons by adjusting the lighting and temperatures.
-It is not recommended to do this, you should always allow your dragon to do what is natural for them to do.
+This is due to the change in temperatures and lighting.

 All dragons are different while going through brumation.
 Some dragons will sleep on and off while some dragons will sleep all the way through brumation.
 The length of the brumation also varies from dragon to dragon, some dragons will sleep for only a few weeks while others can sleep for several months.
 Some dragons don't even go through brumation at all, it all depends on the dragon.